CULTIVATION: PLANTING & CARE NOTES

 2) Use the best rooting system we know of.
 We use only RootMaker® containers, which incorporate various special features to promote root branching and the development of new roots.
 The result is a root system with greater surface area, increased efficiency in the absorption of water and nutrients, and the ability to adapt quickly to in-ground planting.
 (To learn more about the RootMaker® system and what makes it superior, see our RootMaker® page.)

-3) Use local materials.
-Much of our planting media, fertilizer, and amendments are locally produced, primarily from recycled components.
-The planting media provide optimum balance between aeration, drainage, and moisture retention; while the amendments provide steady, slow release of the three major nutrients, Nitrogen, Phosphorus and Potassium and essential micronutrients.
+3) Use optimum materials.
+Much of our planting media, such as Pine bark and Granite sand is locally produced.
+The planting media provides optimum balance between aeration, drainage, and moisture retention; while the amendments provide steady, slow release of the three major nutrients, Nitrogen, Phosphorus and Potassium and essential micronutrients.

 4) Optimize plant nutrition.
-All of our plants receive treatment with a custom formulation of 13 strains of mycorrhizal fungi, as well as compost and compost tea to assure optimum biological activity in the root zone, improving the uptake of moisture and nutrients, and increasing resistance to disease.
+All of our plants receive treatment with a custom formulation of 13 strains of mycorrhizal fungi from the industry leader, Mycorrhizal Applications, as well as compost and compost tea to assure optimum biological activity in the root zone, improving the uptake of moisture and nutrients, and increasing resistance to disease.

 5) Use organic & natural formulas.
-We use natural fertilizers as much as we can, and use no toxic pesticides or herbicides.
+We use no toxic pesticides or herbicides.
 Though we are not officially organic-certified, we adhere to organic growing practices and buy plants and seeds from organically certified sources to the greatest extent possible, and are constantly seeking to introduce more organic alternatives into our operations.

 Optimizing Plant Health: Planting Tips for You